-A message from Andy Levander (Chair) and Henry Nassau (CEO)
+A message from Andy Levander (former-Chair) and Henry Nassau (former-CEO)

 Dechert holds as a guiding principle a commitment to building an inclusive firm that reflects the diversity of the world in which we practice.
 In this statement shared with our community, policy committee Chair Andrew Levander and CEO Henry Nassau reaffirm that commitment and to fighting systemic racism.